mathieueveillard/js-intro/Asynchronism/README.md

 });
 ```

 Better, isn't it?
-But we could go further.
+But we could go farther.

 ## async | await